Control

 Silence.

-"Well, let me know if you need something."
+"Well, let us know if you need something."

 On Friday, Dad knocked and told me he'd called work and arranged medical leave.
-He said they'd take me back as soon as I felt well enough.
-I entertained myself by imagining all ten or so feet of me walking into the office, buck naked, and sitting down at my desk.
+He said they'd take me back as soon as I was well enough.
+I entertained myself by imagining all ten or so feet of me walking into the office, buck naked.
 I'd sit at the front desk and answer phones and file insurance forms.
 People no taller than my legs would gape at me as I navigated the small, crowded office space.
-Hunched over, I'd try not to smack people in the head with my dangling boobs, but I inevitably would.
+I'd try not to smack people in the head with my dangling boobs, but I inevitably would.
 I'd have to wedge my way into the tiny copy room.
 The copy machine would jam, and I'd sit on the fucking thing, smashing it to a pile of eWaste.
-Then I'd...
+Then I'd–

 "Honey?"